jpfr12/IDChecker/README.md

 ---

 The portuguese ID, known in Portugal as *Cartão de cidadão*, is the first part of the App.
-The algorithm is in the pdf file, along with this post, and has an example code in C#.
+The algorithm is in the pdf file, along with this post, has an example code in C#.

 * The portuguese ID is a string made of digits from 0-9 and english alphabet letters from A-Z.
 * The letters will be converted to numbers in the process.
 'A' as value 10, 'B' as value 11, 'C' as value 12 and so on.